Published By Janet Gershen-Siegel at May 4, 2018

-You have to have excellent personal credit right now, preferably 685 or higher scores, the same as with all business credit cards.
-You shouldn’t have any negative credit reported to get approved, you must also have open revolving credit on your consumer reports now and you’ll have to have five inquiries or less in the last six months reported.
+You have to have excellent personal credit right now, preferably 685 or higher scores, the same as with all corporate credit cards.
+You shouldn’t have any negatives on your credit report to get approval, you must also have open revolving credit on your consumer reports now and you’ll have to have five inquiries or less in the last six months reported.

 All lenders in this space charge a 9-15% success based fee and you only pay the fee off of what you secure.
 Keep in mind, you get a number of additional advantages and about three to five times more cash in this program than you could get on your own, which is why there’s a fee, the same as all other lending programs.

-You can get approved using a guarantor and you can even use various guarantors to get even more money.
+You can get approval using a guarantor and you can even use various guarantors to get even more money.
 There are also other cards you can get making use of this same program but these cards only report to the consumer reporting agencies, not the business reporting agencies.
-They are consumer credit cards versus business credit cards.
+They are consumer credit cards versus corporate credit cards.

-With all preceding cards discussed, you ought to have good consumer credit to get approved but what happens if your personal credit is not good, and you don’t have a guarantor?
+With all preceding cards, you need good consumer credit to get approval but what happens if your personal credit is not good, and you don’t have a guarantor?
 This is when building company credit makes a great deal of sense even when you have good personal credit, establishing your corporate credit helps you get even more money, and without a personal guarantee.

-Your small business can get credit cards and financing, if you know where to look.
+Your small business can get corporate credit cards and financing, if you know where to look.